 - (1) "Personal and private" information defined.
-The following information is deemed "personal and private" and shall not be included in any unsealed document filed with this Court or referenced in oral argument: - (a) Social security numbers, except for the last four digits; - (b) Driver's license numbers; - (c) Financial account numbers, including but not limited to bank account numbers and credit and debit card numbers; - (d) Employer and employee identification numbers; - (e) A juvenile's name in any appeal, except for the juvenile's initials or a generic abbreviation such as "CV" for "child victim"; - (i) This does not apply to juveniles who have been bound over to the Court of Common Pleas and convicted of criminal charges. - (ii) To the extent reference to another person is likely to reveal the identity of the juvenile, that person should also be identified by a generic term or initials. - (f) The name of the victim of a sexual offense, except for the victim's initials or a generic term or abbreviation such as "Victim 1" or "V1"; - (g) The name of the victim of any criminal offense or delinquent act when redaction has been requested by or on behalf of the victim in this Court;

-- (g)(h) The defendant's or juvenile's name in an appeal from an order expunging or sealing a criminal conviction or finding of delinquency, except for the defendant's or juvenile's initials; - (h)(i) Any other information deemed personal and private by any federal or state constitution, statute, regulation, executive order, or court ruling (e.g., privacy rules under the Health Insurance Portability and Accountability Act ("HIPAA"), Internal Revenue Service ("IRS") income tax filings, etc.); - (i)(j) To the extent a reference to another person is likely to reveal the identity of a person identified in subsections (e)-(g), that person should also be identified by a generic term or initials. - (2) Parties' and counsel's responsibilities regarding personal and private information.
-Filing parties and their counsel are responsible for removing personal and private information from any document they file with the clerk, or redacting the information in accordance with the procedure described in subsection (4).
+The following information is deemed "personal and private" and shall not be included in any unsealed document filed with this Court or referenced in oral argument: - (a) Social security numbers, except for the last four digits; - (b) Driver's license numbers; - (c) Financial account numbers, including but not limited to bank account numbers and credit and debit card numbers; - (d) Employer and employee identification numbers; - (e) A juvenile's name in any appeal, except for the juvenile's initials or a generic abbreviation such as "CV" for "child victim"; - (i) This does not apply to juveniles who have been bound over to the Court of Common Pleas and convicted of criminal charges. - (ii) To the extent reference to another person is likely to reveal the identity of the juvenile, that person should also be identified by a generic term or initials. - (f) The name of the victim of a sexual offense, except for the victim's initials or a generic term or abbreviation such as "Victim 1" or "V1"; - (g) The name of the victim of any criminal offense or delinquent act when redaction has been requested by or on behalf of the victim in this Court; - (h) The defendant's or juvenile's name in an appeal from an order expunging or sealing a criminal conviction or finding of delinquency, except for the defendant's or juvenile's initials; - (i) Any other information deemed personal and private by any federal or state constitution, statute, regulation, executive order, or court ruling (e.g., privacy rules under the Health Insurance Portability and Accountability Act ("HIPAA"), Internal Revenue Service ("IRS") income tax filings, etc.); - (j) To the extent a reference to another person is likely to reveal the identity of a person identified in subsections (e)-(g), that person should also be identified by a generic term or initials. - (2) Parties' and counsel's responsibilities regarding personal and private information.
+Filing parties and their counsel are responsible for removing personal and private information from any document they file with the clerk of courts, or redacting the information in accordance with the procedure described in subsection (4).
 This responsibility extends to and includes any exhibits or addenda attached to filings such as bank statements, tax returns, or medical records.
-The clerk of court is not responsible for the removal of any personal and private information contained in a document filed with the clerk. - (3) Correction of improperly filed personal and private information.
+The clerk of courts is not responsible for the removal of any personal and private information contained in a document filed with the clerk of courts.

+- (3) Correction of improperly filed personal and private information.
 If personal and private information is improperly included in a filing, either the party who filed the information or the person whose information is disclosed may move the Court for leave to replace the filed document with an identical document with the personal and private information removed or redacted in accordance with the procedure outlined in subsection (4).
 The proposed replacement document shall be attached to the motion.
-If the Court grants the motion, then the clerk will file-stamp the replacement document, replace the originally filed document with the replacement document, and remove the originally filed document from the docket. - (4) Personal identifier form.
-The parties may, without leave of court, When personal identifiers are omitted from a case document filed with the Court, the party shall file under seal a Personal Identifier Form, see Appendix of Forms, that consists of a table or key that will allow the Court to identify the referenced personal and private information.
+If the Court grants the motion, then the clerk of courts will filestamp the replacement document, replace the originally filed document with the replacement document, and remove the originally filed document from the docket. - (4) Personal identifier form.
+When personal identifiers are omitted from a case document filed with the Court, the party shall file a Personal Identifier Form, see Appendix of Forms.
 This form shall be filed under seal without leave of court.
 The Personal Identifier Form may be filed electronically or in person.

-(C) Restricted public access by sealing
+(C) Motions to restrict public access by sealing